HamSCI/PSWS_Documentation/Grape_Gen1_PSWS/PSWSsetup/README.md

 - This documentation is licensed with the Attribution-ShareAlike 4.0 International license https://creativecommons.org/licenses/by-sa/4.0/legalcode.

-## PSWSsetup program for initializing the file directory structure and then filling in the Node's metadata
+## "PSWSsetup.py" program for initializing the file directory structure and then filling in the Node's metadata

 - Versions are shown with V#_## in the filename
 - Latest version is copy of last version and is placed in home directory of PSWS station